Kyle Plott

 Kyle A. Plott (born March 8, 1996) is an American professional stock car racing driver.
 He last competed part-time in the NASCAR Gander Outdoors Truck Series, driving the No. 34 Toyota Tundra for Reaume Brothers Racing.

 Racing career

 Plott began racing at an early age, doing so in legend cars.

-He spent the 2018 racing season in the Southern Super Series and CARS Tour.
+Plott spent the 2018 racing season in the Southern Super Series and CARS Tour.
 In August and September, he scored his first wins in the two series at Watermelon Capital Speedway and Orange County Speedway, respectively.

 In November 2019, Plott joined Reaume Brothers Racing for his NASCAR Gander Outdoors Truck Series debut in the Lucas Oil 150 at ISM Raceway.

 Personal life

-His younger brother Kason is also a racing driver.
+Plott's younger brother Kason is also a racing driver.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)